facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ### `aria-live` <div class="label android">Android</div>

-Indicates that an element will be updated, and describes the types of updates the user agents, assistive technologies, and user can expect from the live region.
+Indicates that an element will be updated and describes the types of updates the user agents, assistive technologies, and user can expect from the live region.

 - **off** Accessibility services should not announce changes to this view.
 - **polite** Accessibility services should announce changes to this view.